 The regular Ecuador Tourist Visa that you get on arrival gives you 90 days in the country.
-To get this "visa" you don't have to do anything, your passport will be stamped when you pass through Immigration at the airport in Ecuador.
+To get this "visa" (which is actually a tourist stamp) you don't have to do anything, your passport will be stamped when you pass through Immigration at the airport in Ecuador.

 Before you leave for Ecuador you need to.....do nothing.
 You will handle all the visa paperwork in Ecuador.

 Note: Citizens of certain countries need to get a visa for any length visit to Ecuador.
 If on the list, you need to contact the nearest Ecuadorian Consulate or Embassy for visa requirements.